 We are proud of the harmonious industrial environment on our tea gardens where human resources and industrial relations exist side by side with the company continuing to invest in skills development, health, sanitation and housing each year.

 Low grown tea in Sri Lanka has its own features.
+The rich Low grown tea in Sri Lanka has its own features.
 The rich soil of this region contributes to the speedy growth of the tea bush and produces a long beautiful leaf that turns intensely black on withering.
-As the weather conditions are mainly warm and dry, the low grown teas in these areas are strong, dark and boast a unique strong flavor with delightful aromas.
+As the weather conditions are mainly warm and dry, the low grown teas in these areas are strong, dark and boast a unique strong flavour with delightful aromas.

 The exclusive character of the soil, which was originally covered by tropical rain forests, of these tea estates, gives strength and character to the cup.
-The low grown tea selection they offer includes a range of well-twisted leafy varieties such as Orange Pekoes and Broken Orange Pekoes 1s which are the ideal teas to be brewed where the water is hard and containing many minerals.
-There are also the short Pekoes, which are perfect as a sweet drink for relaxation when you are tense and tired.
-The range of small leaf varieties such as Broken Orange Pekoes and Broken Orange Pekoe Fannings, have strong liquors that give out its colours in any form of water.
+The low grown tea selection they offer includes a range of well-twisted leafy varieties such as Orange Pekoes and Broken Orange Pekoes 1s (BOP1) which are the ideal teas to be brewed where the water is hard and containing many minerals.
+There are also the shotty Pekoes, which are perfect as a sweet drink for relaxation.
+The range of small leaf varieties such as Broken Orange Pekoes (BOP) and Broken Orange Pekoe Fannings (BOPF), have strong liquors that give out its colour in any form of water.

-If you are an enthusiast who appreciates appearance then the special low grown tea varieties which range from Flowery Broken Pekoes to Flowery Broken Orange Pekoe are for you.
-The small leaf varieties, on the other hand, are ideal for those who like a strong, sweet brew with or without milk.
-Thus the low grown tea leaves, plucked by our tea puckers, on our tea gardens situated at almost sea level, well-trained to use their dainty fingers to pick only the bud and the two tender leaves, produce our low grown teas the most wanted in the world.
+If you are an enthusiast who appreciates appearance, then the special low grown tea varieties which range from Flowery Broken Orange Pekoes (FBOP) to Flowery Broken Orange Pekoe Fannings Extra Specials (FBOPFEXSP) are for you.
+The small leaf varieties with a show of tips are ideal for those who like a strong, sweet brew with or without milk.